NITCbase/nitcbase.github.io/docs/Design/Cache Layer.md

 ## relId

 Any relation that is stored in the cache memory will have an entry in each of the three tables- **Relation Cache Table**, **Attribute Cache Table**, and **Open Relation Table**.
-An *open relation* is a relation that has been loaded to the cache memory while a *closed relation* is one that is not loaded to the cache memory.
-NITCbase is designed in such a way that the entries in all the three tables will be stored at the same index.
+An *open relation* is a relation that has been loaded to the cache memory while a *closed relation* is one that is not loaded to the cache memory   (hence it is only present in the disk).
+NITCbase is designed in such a way that the entries in all the three tables will be stored at the **same index**.

-*This common index is called the `relId` of the relation and all further operations on the relation require this **`relId`**.*
+*This common index is called the **`relId`** of the relation and all further operations on the relation require this `relId`.*

 ---

 ## Relation Cache Table Structures
 The Relation Catalog block in the disk **stores metadata corresponding to all the relations in the database**.
-In addition to this, the Relation Catalog entry of every open relation is loaded to the cache memory for easy access and for better performance.
-This is implemented using Relation Cache Table. *Each entry in the Relation Cache Table stores all the attribute values of the relation's entry from the Relation Catalog block along with some additional meta-data.*
+In addition to this, the *Relation Catalog* entry of every open relation is loaded to the cache memory for easy access and for better performance.
+This is implemented using *Relation Cache* Table. *Each entry in the Relation Cache Table stores all the attribute values of the relation's entry from the Relation Catalog block along with some additional meta-data.*

-NITCbase caches Relation Catalog using two structures: `RelCatEntry` and `RelCacheEntry`.
+NITCbase caches *Relation Catalog* using two structures: `RelCatEntry` and `RelCacheEntry`.
 ### RelCatEntry
-The structure `RelCatEntry` stores in its data fields all the attribute values in the relation's record entry from the Relation Catalog block.
+The structure `RelCatEntry` stores all the attribute values in the relation's record entry from the *Relation Catalog* block in its data fields.

 ```cpp
 typedef struct RelCatEntry {